 • Thirteen undergraduate apartment buildings

 • Gender-inclusive housing

-Off-campus housing for USC students comes with a wide range of prices, ranging from $950 a month for a 1,286-square-foot, three bedroom/three bathroom apartment to a two bedroom/two bathroom unit for more than $5,000 per month.
+Off-campus housing for USC students comes with a wide range of prices, starting at $975 a month for a room in a 1,286-square-foot, three bedroom/three bathroom apartment.
 Note that leases will likely be for a full year, not just for the academic year.
 Some of the units list one or more of these prohibitions: no smoking, no pets, no disability accessibility.

 University of Southern California (USC) Acceptance Rate

-• More than 71,000 students applied at USC for the fall freshman class.
+• 80,790 students applied to USC for the fall freshman class.

 USC notes that it conducts a “comprehensive, holistic review” to understand an applicant’s “individual story.”
 This includes academic accomplishments as well as personal characteristics and achievements.

 • Most admitted students rank in their class’s top 10% with median standardized test scores in the top 5%.
 (Note that USC has become a test-optional university.)

 • Students typically pursue the most rigorous program available in English, foreign language, science, social studies, and the arts.

 • Students should earn a C or better in three or more years of high school mathematics, including Algebra II.